wjs97/NFLBigDataPipeline/README.txt

 ./home/hadoop/wjsjr/runSpeedLayer.sh)

 Frontend / Deployment

-My front end closely followed the template provided in our weather app.
 I built a node / express app, which takes user input from an HTML form and queries the serving layer.
 I make seperate calls to the batch and speed tables in the serving layer and return the highest speed found in either table.
 It then uses mustache to render the query results (i.e. top speed for given game) and displays them to the user.
 I included some simple error handling (dealing with missing data in hbase due to NFL bye weeks, and handling invalid form data).

-I deployed the data scalably using code deploy and a load balancer as described in lecture.
+I deployed the data scalably using code deploy and a load balancer.
 I've included all of my deployment configs, and front end src code (appspec.yaml, shell scripts...) in the submission under the Front End / Deployment sub directory.

+How to run speed layer (I recommend using 3 seperate terminals to monitor logs)

+yarn jar /home/hadoop/wjsjr/src/target/uber-Kafka-Producer-0.0.1-SNAPSHOT.jar org.wjsjr.KafkaProducer

+spark-submit --master local[2] --class StreamPlays /home/hadoop/wjsjr/src/target/uber-KafkaConsumer-1.0-SNAPSHOT.jar

+./home/hadoop/wjsjr/runSpeedLayer.sh